bartashevich/ansible-drac/Readme.md

 **NOTE:** This playbook will execute `racadm racreset` at the end of a successful run.
 You may want to test this on a single DRAC first. :)

 ### debug
-Connects and exits printing full response from the remote.
+Connects and runs a "noop" command, printing full response from the remote.

 The debug playbook is useful as a quick "status" check.
 The tasks will almost always succeed but the output will tell you if the DRAC is responding, etc.